 Not an essential task for startups!
 It's a mistake.

 The most common mistake the corporate world has made about positioning startup partnerships is a belief that they are good for low-priority, challenges, and that any vast topic should be tackled with more established suppliers.
-For this reason, from the very beginning, larger companies shape not a meaningful relationship which is going to cost significant resources (time, money, people).
+For this reason, from the very beginning, larger companies shape not a meaningful relationship that is going to cost significant resources (time, money, people).
 Low-priority projects will surely yield to more important corporate innovation plans which will result in,

 Doing something with startups just to do it might give corporates a temporary feeling of being progressive and innovative, but will quickly lead to disillusioning when resources get realigned with impact. - Christian Vogt, Chief Digital Officer, Stihl

 Corporates should partner with startups to create faster and leaner growth, not little improvement or food for PR.
-For this reason, larger companies managers should maintain the list of challenges which are necessary to be tackled, and continuously discuss the list with startups, learn startups approach and eventually build one of the ninth relationships.
+For this reason, larger companies managers should maintain the list of challenges that are necessary to be tackled, and continuously discuss the list with startups, learn startups approach and eventually build one of the ninth relationships.
 How to create the list?
 Communicate with cross-functional managers to determine the most significant, strategic priorities of the business.
 Try to get a full understanding of what your firm does appropriately and what could be improved, how consumer expectations are changing, what key competitors are disrupting and what kind of business models they implement or test.
-By combining insights from this various set of inputs, you are likely to identify compelling growth areas to pursue.
+By combining insights from these various sets of inputs, you are likely to identify compelling growth areas to pursue.

 Open many doors for innovation, not only one door like corporate incubator or accelerator.

 Defining a single point of entry for external innovators (startups, individuals) is just the beginning, and it's not enough; large organizations need to work on the more comprehensive system to drive corporate-startup collaborations which bring growth (not fun or PR shines).
-The structure should consist of a team with a strong network inside the larger company, a profound understanding of the organizational hurdles and the ability to apply startup solutions to challenges which are vast for the company growth.
+The structure should consist of a team with a strong network inside the larger company, a profound understanding of the organizational hurdles and the ability to apply startup solutions to challenges that are vast for the company growth.

 Open innovation it's a use of inflows and outflows of knowledge to accelerate internal innovation, and expand the markets for external use of innovation, respectively - Henry Chesbrough, 2003.